 Monetary stability

-To offset the effects of COVID-19, the country adopted a countercyclical, expansive fiscal policy at the cost of increasing the fiscal deficit.
-In 2020, Cuba lost about half of its foreign exchange revenues, and recovery has been slow.
-For 2020, the fiscal deficit reached an estimated 18% to 20% of GDP, almost tripling the figure from the previous year.
-In 2021, the deficit equaled 11.7% of GDP, according to government statistics.
-The state financed the deficit by issuing Republic of Cuba bonds that Cuban banks were obliged to purchase.
-This, however, has created a financial bubble in Cuba’s banking sector.
-(There is no data transparency on public debt.)
+To offset the effects of COVID-19, the country adopted a countercyclical, expansionary fiscal policy, increasing the fiscal deficit.
+In 2020, Cuba lost about half of its foreign exchange revenues and it still has not recovered to pre-COVID-19 levels.
+In 2023, the country’s fiscal deficit reached CUP 94,959.1 million, equivalent to €3,449 million at the official exchange rate for legal entities, representing an expenditure 38.8% higher than income.
+The economy contracted by 1.9% in 2023 and GDP again decreased in 2024.
+According to official data, the state financed the deficit by issuing Republic of Cuba bonds that Cuban banks were obliged to purchase.
 Given the political imperative to maintain social cohesion, considerable subsidies will be maintained, even at the expense of an ongoing fiscal deficit.
+Cuba last reported its foreign debt at $19.6 billion in 2019.

 Fiscal stability